-Susan and Ford Schumann Center for Composition StudiesBack To Programs of Study
+Susan and Ford Schumann Center for Composition Studies Back To Programs of Study /...

 The AMFS will again award the Hermitage Prize to a composition student, honoring their summer accomplishments at our School, as well as faith in their future work.
 This program began in 2013 as a partnership with the Hermitage Artist Retreat, an invitation-only residency extended to mid-career artists from around the world.
-The recipient of the award receives a six-week residency at the Hermitage along with $1000 stipend.
-For more information on the Hermitage and the Prize, please visit the website at www.HermitageArtistRetreat.org.
+The recipient of the award receives a six-week residency at the Hermitage along with a $1,000 stipend.
+For more information on the Hermitage and the Prize, please visit the website at HermitageArtistRetreat.org.

 Following each season, the Jacob Druckman Prize, in memory of the great American composer, who taught at Aspen from 1976 to 1995, is conferred on one student composer, in the form of a commission for an orchestral work to be premiered during the subsequent Festival season.

 Award recipients are selected by a panel of AMFS composition faculty and administrators who are familiar with each of the students and their work.

 The program is rigorous and, thus, composers are expected to stay focused on their core curriculum and not engage in extracurricular activities, such as concerto competitions.

 - Two recent works with PDF scores (except in the case of non-notated works) along with their corresponding AUDIO or VIDEO recordings required